yasmin-aumeeruddy/katacoda-scenarios/cloud-native-intro/step3.md

 As well as returning a JSON description of the health outcome, the health endpoint also reflects the outcome in the http response code.
 An outcome of "UP" returns a 200 OK, whereas an outcome of "DOWN" returns a 503 Service Unavailable.
 This means the endpoint can be hooked up to Kubernetes liveness or readiness probes to reflect the service availability.

 The tutorial application health has one "check".
-This is implemented in src/main/java/my/demo/health/GreetingReadinessCheck.java, the main code of which looks like:
+This is implemented in src/main/java/my/demo/health/GreetingReadinessCheck.java {{open}}

-@Readiness
- @ApplicationScoped
-public class GreetingReadinessCheck implements HealthCheck {

-    public boolean isReady() {

-        // Check the health of dependencies here

-        return true;

-    }

-    @Override
-    public HealthCheckResponse call() {
-        boolean up = isReady();
-        return HealthCheckResponse.named("GreetingServiceReadiness").state(up).build();
-    }
-}

 MicroProfile supports two types of health checks: readiness and liveness.
 These match the health checks supported by deployment environments like Kubernetes and, indeed, the MicroProfile Health APIs have been designed to integrate perfectly and Kubernetes liveness and readiness probes.